jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 6.10 - Employer Route Employer Review

 @pytest.mark.app_employer_route_reviews Still in the `employer` function in `app.py` below the jobs query add a new query to get all review for the employer.
-Make a call to `query_db` and assign the return value to `reviews`.
+Make a call to `execute_sql` and assign the return value to `reviews`.
 Pass in the arguments:

 - SQL Query: 'SELECT review, rating, title, date, status FROM review JOIN employer ON employer.id = review.employer_id WHERE employer.id = ?'
 - List Literal: [employer_id]